 This post may contain affiliate links.
 Please read our disclosure policy.

-• Easy to Make: Throw the ingredients into your slow cooker and let it do the work.
+• Simple Prep: Just add everything to the slow cooker and let it cook.

 Ingredients